-I plan to close registration well before the semester begins Registration is now closed, so that as people inevitably drop out, students on the waiting list who need CS 473 to graduate can register without competing for space with others.
+For other students who cannot register, we are maintaining a waiting list.
+We plan to close registration well before the semester begins so that as people inevitably drop out, students on the waiting list who need CS 374 to graduate can register without competing for space with others.

 To add yourself to the waiting list, you must do ALL of the following: